solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 istiod-1-8-3-78b88c997d-rpnck   1/1     Running   0          2m1s
 ```

-So we have the control plane up and running, but we don't have any services in the mesh.
-Let's add one!

 From here, we can query the Istio control plane's debug endpoints to see what services we have running and what Istio has discovered.

 ```bash